elmorenox/jenkins-flaskapp-on-ec2-in-vpc/README.md

 ## Cloudwatch

-We'll be using the AWS Cloudwatch to create an alarm that monitors Cpu, and memory usage that exceeds 25% respectively
+We'll be using the AWS Cloudwatch to create an alarm that monitors memory usage that exceeds 25% respectively

 Create an IAM service role.
 This role will give the Cloudwatch agent, which is installed on the EC2 server to gather and report metrics to Cloudwatch